Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/player.md

 PlayerManagers are custom scripts that manage human and AI [Players](#players), replacing Unity's default [Player Input Manager](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.13/manual/PlayerInputManager.html) component.

 `PlayerManager.cs` defines what is common across all PlayerManagers, regardless of game.
-This includes things like maintaining a data structure for the players and defining the maximum number of players it can managae.
+This includes things like maintaining a data structure for the players and defining the maximum number of players it can manage.

 `HumanPlayerManager.cs` defines what is common across all PlayerManagers that manage only humans.
 This includes detecting the usage of unpaired devices and adding a new human player.
 This component can be found attached to the HumanPlayerManager GameObject in the Persistent scene.